MaxLubale/Vaulted_Wealth/ReadMe.md

 # Bank Application README
 ## Overview
    - Welcome to the Bank Application!
-This web application serves as a banking platform with two main roles: Admin and User.
-The Admin has access to all user information, account details, and has the ability to manage users.
-Users can perform actions such as signing up, logging in, viewing their dashboard, managing accounts, and conducting transactions.
+This web platform offers a banking experience for both administrators (Admin) and regular users.
+Admins have access to user information, account details, and user management, while users can sign up, log in, manage accounts, and perform transactions.

 ## Table of Contents
    1. Getting Started